eecs110/spring2020/pages/_lectures/10tutorial.md

 1. You will need a variable to track the number of guesses
 1. You will need a variable to store the user’s guess
 1. You will need a while loop that keeps prompting the user for their guess (until they win)
-1. You will need an if/elif/else statement to check whether the user’s guess is too low or too high
+1. You will need some combination of if, elif, and/or else statements to check whether the user’s guess is too low or too high.
+There are many ways to do this.
-1. To get you started, please take a look at the `01_number_game.py` file

 ## Part 2: Simplify the vertical circles program
 1. Open `02_vertical_circles.py`